daniele-agostinelli/LandmarkGaze/README.md

 # Is Geometry Enough?
 An Evaluation of Landmark-Based Gaze Estimation

 This repository contains the official implementation for the paper "Is Geometry Enough?
-An Evaluation of Landmark-Based Gaze Estimation".
+An Evaluation of Landmark-Based Gaze Estimation" (https://arxiv.org/abs/2603.24724).
 It provides a lightweight, interpretable pipeline for estimating human gaze using sparse geometric features (3D facial landmarks) instead of raw image pixels.
 The codebase includes scripts for extracting landmarks via MediaPipe, normalizing the 3D geometry, and training/evaluating three different regression models (Holistic MLP, Siamese MLP, and XGBoost) across three major datasets (ETH-XGaze, Gaze360, and GazeGene).

 ## 📊 Data Availability